jyn514/jyn514.github.io/content/pre-commit-hooks-are-fundamentally-broken.md

 Please just don't use `pre-commit` hooks.
 Use `pre-push` instead. [^1] `pre-push` hooks nearly avoid all of these issues.

+The only use case where I think pre-commit hooks are a good idea is for things that must *never* committed, that are worth interrupting a complicated rebase to prevent; namely: credentials.
+Once credentials are committed they're quite difficult to get out, and even harder to be sure you haven't missed them.

 ## Tips for writing a `pre-push` hook

 - Run on the index, not the working tree, as described above. [^3]